artemsheludko/flexible-jekyll/_posts/2016-04-21-Financial-market-project.md

 tags: [finances, GMM, Econometrics, stock market]
 ---

+Project done during my Financial Econometric class - Here I showcase the STATA code and the PDF file ( can be downloaded).
+The project is written in French and will eventually be translated.

 This project is based on the Research paper written by Jeffrey S. Jones et Brian Kincaid named "Can the correlation among Dow 30 stocks predict market declines?".
 I did this research as part of my Economics bachelors, it's a master's degree class so I got special permission to take it.
 It was the hardest class I have taken so far!